I do not consider the down swing movement to

 You will note that as you rotate

-the upper body unit in order to move the golf club away from the
+the shoulders thus moving the the golf club away from the ball,

 ( Remember to keep the elbows